 After identifying the need for a CRM system to help drive revenue, reduce operational costs and improve customer experience, and selecting the right technology, your CRM journey should be well underway.
 But what if your technology vendor doesn’t provide implementation services and refers you to one of its implementation partners?

 Budget should also be a key consideration, in terms of the money required to support the implementation and ensure it meets your needs.
-Is your implementation partner also your technology partner?
-If not, its focus will be on maximizing the implementation revenue.
+If your implementation partner is not your technology partner, its focus will be on maximising the implementation revenue.
 How can you ensure that the project does not overrun and that you get the features, functionalities, automation and process improvements that you require?
 How do you ensure the project remains within scope?
 And after implementation, who do you turn to for longer term support – your technology vendor or your implementation partner?

 With Workbooks, you don’t have to wonder; you can experience the value of working with the vendor and the implementer of the technology as your business embarks on a CRM journey and develops overtime.

-We provide full implementation services and on-going training; our 1400 customers see us as a genuine partner and trusted adviser they can call upon at any time to offer support and advice.
+We provide full implementation services and on-going training; our 1,400 customers see us as a genuine partner and trusted advisor they can call upon at any time to offer support and advice.

 Because we care about helping our customers be successful, they stay with us as their business grows and adapts.
 Our average customer tenure is 8 years, well above the industry average.
 Customers know they can trust our technology and appreciate the value of having direct access to the engineering and product development teams, over the lifetime of their business.

 Our people are accountable, dedicated and passionate about helping customers succeed and they accompany and guide them on their CRM journey – every step of the way.

 Our high Net Promoter Score rating is testimony to our approach and the value we bring to our customers.
 To find out more about how we can help you achieve success visit www.workbooks.com or give our friendly team a call on 0118 3030 100.